smaret/astrochem/doc/c_api.rst

    Free the array containing the abundances

    :param double** abundances: Pointer on the abundance array

+.. c:function:: int find_species (const species_name_t specie, const net_t * network)

+   Find the index of a species

+   :param const species_name_t species: The species name
+   :param const net_t network: The network
+   :returns: -1 if the species is "", -2 if the species is not found, or the species index.

 .. c:function:: int set_initial_abundances(const char** species, int n_initialized_abundances, const double* initial_abundances, const net_t* network, double* abundances)